 5. Partnerships and encouraging integrated commissioning

-System working encourages collaborative and integrated commissioning with local authorities, providers, VCFSE, carers and those that draw on our services to efficiently tailor services to meet the needs of their community.
+System working encourages collaborative and integrated commissioning with local authorities, providers, the Voluntary, Community, Faith and Social Enterprise (VCFSE) sector, carers and those that draw on our services to efficiently tailor services to meet the needs of their community.